phillord/mathjax-latex/readme.txt

 You can also specify [nomathjax] -- this will block mathjax on the current page, regardless of other tags.

-The MathJax library is included in the plugin zip.

 == Installation ==

 1. Unzip the downloaded .zip archive to the `/wp-content/plugins/` directory
+1. Download the MathJax Javascript library (http://www.mathjax.org/download/)
+1. Place the Javascript library in the mathjax-latex directory (`/wp-content/plugins/mathjax-latex/MathJax`)
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. You can configure the plugin to load MathJax from a different URL to the default.
 See the options page.

 == Changelog ==

 1. MathJax.js can be loaded form a configurable URL.
 Defaults to $PLUGIN/MathJax/MathJax.js
-1. MathJax is now included in the plugin distribution.

 == Copyright ==